1ng4lipt/CryptoAPI/README.md

 If you want to test it yourself, delete all files except in_test.txt (you can change a data inside the file).

-Alsho you should create a sertificate and sign it by local signature centre.
+Also you should create a sertificate and sign it by local signature centre.
 In Header.h file you can specify SIGNER_NAME value (by default, certificate storage name is "MY").